 The prostate is one of the most misunderstood organs in the male body.
 Yet, prostate cancer is the most common cancer in men – with around 52,300 men being diagnosed in the UK every year.

-Below, we’ll take a closer look at what the prostate is, how it can change with age, and what signs and symptoms you should look out for.
+Below, we’ll take a closer look at what the prostate is, how it can change with age, and some of the warning signs and symptoms to look out for.

 What is the prostate?

 Only men have a prostate – and it’s a small gland, about the size of a walnut, that sits below the bladder and in front of the rectum.
 The urethra (the tube that carries urine and semen in men) runs through it.

 The prostate gland is made up of muscle and glandular tissue, and its main job is to secrete a milky white alkaline fluid.
 This fluid nourishes and protects sperm from acidity in the vagina (which would otherwise destroy it), allowing it to reach and fertilise an egg.

 The fluid also contains a protein-specific antigen (PSA) which makes sperm more watery so it can be transported more easily.

 Prostate fluid makes up 20-30% of semen’s total volume – and although it’s made in the prostate gland, it’s stored in another small tube-shaped gland, called the seminal vesicle.
 This sits just above the prostate behind the bladder.
 During sex, fluid from the seminal vesicle and sperm from the testes are forced into the urethra and carried to the penis.

 The function and development of the prostate is determined by testosterone (also known as the male sex hormone).
 Testosterone plays an important role in a number of different functions in the male body including sperm production, sex drive, and muscle size and strength.